 The best patio heater guide last year had a bit of a problem: you couldn't get the best patio heaters for love nor money.
 With so many of us in lockdown, going out into the garden was the new staying in – and that meant every single patio heater supplier in the country couldn't get new stock in fast enough.

 This year in 2022, thankfully, things are much less stressful and the best patio heaters are now widely available once more.

 Let’s get the environmental argument out of the way first: the most environmentally friendly patio heater is a woolly jumper.
 But the best patio heater is one you buy online that usually runs on fossil fuels but keeps you warm during spring and cooler summer al fresco evenings.

-If you need to beat the chill of the great outdoors, you have three kinds of heat to consider: propane gas, solid fuel and electricity.
+If you need to beat the chill of the great outdoors, there are three kinds of heat to consider: propane gas, solid fuel and electricity.